tytydraco/yessleep/out/I_did_a_bad_thing_but_I_dont_deserve_this.md

 I screeched like an animal about to be slaughtered as I recoiled in horror at the grizzly sight.
 The look of fear on the face of the poor person who met such a violent end will haunt me until the day I die.
 Which I figured might not be too long as my doorbell just rang and when I looked through the peephole I saw those same cold, empty eyes peering back at me.
 It’s ‘The Collector’ looking to collect.

 He must have seen me on his way back from the store.
 I’ve called the cops, but I figure ‘The Collector’ will be the first one through my door thanks to the huge ax he is wielding.
 I cannot hear any approaching sirens, just the sound of my front door being turned into Kindle.
+So I guess you'll probably never hear from me again.